Experience the beauty and heritage of the British Isles on this fascinating cruise from Liverpool.

-Embark Azores in Liverpool.
+Embark Marco Polo in Liverpool.

-Day 2 - Cobh (Republic of Ireland)
+Day 2 - Dublin (Republic of Ireland)

 Cobh lies at the mouth of the River Lee and has one of the best natural harbours in the world.
 See the brightly coloured houses which line the streets from the waterfront and the imposing St Coleman's Cathedral.
-Cobh is also the gateway to the city of Cork and excursions to the legendary Blarney Castle.
+Cobh is also the gateway to the city of Cork and optional excursions to the legendary Blarney Castle.

-Day 3 - St Mary's (Isles of Scilly, UK) (by launch or tender)
+Day 4 - St Mary's (Isles of Scilly, UK)

-Day 5 - Honfleur (France)
+Day 6 - Honfleur (France)

 Many renowned painters and writers have been attracted to charming Honfleur with its beautiful old harbour off the Seine's tidal estuary.
 Historic buildings house art galleries, boutiques and souvenir shops.

-Day 6 - At sea
+Day 7 - At sea

-Day 7 - Invergordon (Scotland, UK)
+Day 8 - Leith (Scotland, UK)

-Day 8 - Stornoway (Outer Hebrides) (by launch or tender)
+Day 10 - Stornoway (Outer Hebrides)

 Stornoway was originally a Viking settlement and is today the main town on the island of Lewis, considered the heartland of the Gaelic culture.
 It has a range of local specialist shops selling handcrafted goods including the famous Harris Tweed.

-Day 9 - Tobermory (Isle of Mull)
+Day 11 - Tobermory (Isle of Mull)

 Tobermory is one of the prettiest ports in Scotland.
 See the rainbow painted buildings which line the harbour back by hills.
 Mull is the second largest island of the Inner Hebrides which boasts a diverse landscape.
 Neighbouring Iona is the island where St Columba first brought Christianity to Scotland in 563 AD.

-Day 10 - Liverpool
+Day 13 - Liverpool

-Disembark Azores in Liverpool.
+Disembark Marco Polo in Liverpool.